wittyvishnu/Quiz-Platform/README.md

 QuizPlatform

+  QuizPlatform
-A modern, interactive quiz platform built with Next.js (frontend) and Node.js (backend), designed for creating, sharing, and analyzing quizzes.
-Perfect for educators, trainers, and marketers looking to engage their audience with powerful analytics and a seamless user experience.
+  A modern, interactive quiz platform built with Next.js and Node.js

+    QuizPlatform is designed for creating, sharing, and analyzing quizzes.
+It's perfect for educators, trainers, and marketers looking to engage their audience with powerful analytics and a seamless user experience.

 Features

-User Authentication: Secure signup with email verification using OTP (One-Time Password).
+  ✔ User Authentication: Secure signup with email verification using OTP.
-Quiz Creation: Intuitive interface to create quizzes with customizable questions and answers.
+  ✔ Quiz Creation: Intuitive interface to create quizzes with customizable questions.
-Real-time Analytics: Track participant responses and performance with detailed insights.
+  ✔ Real-time Analytics: Track participant responses and performance.
-Shareable Quizzes: Generate links to share quizzes anywhere or embed them on websites.
+  ✔ Shareable Quizzes: Generate links to share quizzes anywhere.
-Responsive Design: Fully responsive UI that works on desktops, tablets, and mobile devices.
+  ✔ Responsive Design: Works on desktops, tablets, and mobile devices.
-Secure & Reliable: Enterprise-grade security with Clerk integration for authentication and Supabase for database management.
+  ✔ Secure & Reliable: Uses Clerk for authentication and Supabase for database management.

 Project Structure
 The project is split into two main directories: